hpcleuven/VscDocumentation/source/software/software_stack.rst

    newly installed software.
 Failing to do this may jeopardize the reproducibility of your results!

-Modules need not be loaded one by one; the two 'load' commands can be combined as follows::
+Modules need not be loaded one by one; two or more 'load' commands can be combined as follows::

-   $ module load  BEAST/2.1.2  zlib/1.2.8-foss-2014a
+   $ module load Boost/1.81.0-GCC-12.2.0 Python/3.10.8-GCCcore-12.2.0

 This will load the two modules and, automatically, the respective toolchains with just one command.